aki5/containet/README.md

 All the fs paramters (-r, -t, -w) can be omitted, in which case no changes are made to the mount name space.
 If no path to the switch is supplied, no network interface will be created for the container.
+The -4 switch can also be omitted, in which case no address will be assigned up front (but code in the container can still assign any address it wants).

 ## Swtch